elianafang/GraphDiffu/README.md

 # DSGDiffu: Dynamic and Static Prompt-Driven Diffusion with Graph Attention for 3D Human Pose Estimation
 <p align="justify">
     we propose <u>GraphDiffu</u>, a novel diffusion-based framework designed to automatically learn natural human motion patterns that enforce anatomical constraints and capture complex inter-joint interactions to enhance 3D human pose estimation.
-Extensive experimental results in the wild show that our model outperforms the <u>SOTA</u>.
+Extensive experimental results in the wild show that our model has achieved SOTA performance.
 </p>